chunglabmit/scout/docs/_sources/test_data.rst.txt

         data/dataset/nuclei_fluorescence/nuclei_mfis.npy \
         data/dataset/nuclei_gating.npy 0.35 0.25 -v

+This will create a numpy array, :code:`nuclei_gating.npy`, containing binary cell type labels for each nucleus.
 In this case, high SOX2 expression is used to identify neural progenitors and high TBR1 expression is used to identify post-motitic neurons.
 Cells that have low SOX2 and TBR1 expression are called "double negative" (DN).
-Cell types can be named in order using the following command:
+Cell types can be named in order using the following
+command:

 .. code-block:: bash

     sudo docker run -v "$(pwd):/scout/data" chunglabmit/scout nuclei name \
         sox2 tbr1 dn -o data/dataset/celltype_names.csv -v

+This will create a CSV file with names for each cell type.

 Microenvironment Analysis